pujaagarwal5263/PawsomePartners/README.md

-# PawsomePartners
+# PawsomePartners 🐶

 Find loving homes for stray animals.
 Adopt or put dogs and cats up for adoption.

 PawsomePartners is a community-driven website designed to unite people in the quest to find forever homes for stray animals.

 Built using Node.js and MongoDB.
-Utilizes vanilla HTML and CSS for the frontend.
+Utilizes EJS for the frontend.

 # Installation